Teaching Resources

 Resource Guides

-We provide resources and workshops that introduce and model inclusive approaches that can be adapted for any discipline, class size, or delivery format.
-Inclusive teaching addresses content accessibility and asks us to consider which students are prioritized and/or marginalized through the instructional activities and materials in our courses.
-Research shows that student-centered evidence-based teaching results in better outcomes for Black, Indigenous, and students of color.
-Here are some essential techniques.
+We offer resources and workshops that introduce and demonstrate approaches that welcome all learners, adaptable for any subject, class size, or format.
+These teaching methods ensure content is approachable to everyone and encourage us to consider which students might be advantaged or disadvantaged through our instructional activities and materials.
+Research demonstrates that student-centered, evidence-based teaching improves outcomes for historically underrepresented students.
+Here are some key techniques.

 DRC

-The DRC provides excellent tips to get you started on creating a more inclusive and accessible classroom and course materials.
+The DRC provides excellent tips to get you started.

 UDL